JavaScriptRoom/JS-Monthly-Challenge-Dec-14/README.md

 You may put as little or as much work into this as you'd like, it is encouraged to extend what you're making beyond the official challenge and to add capabilities.

-###Monthly Challenge of the JS room, November 2014.
+###Monthly Challenge of the JS room, December 2014.

 The elected idea is [the following](http://meta.stackoverflow.com/a/278143/1348195):
 **Go**